Enroll today to experience new and improved course content, including a new virtual programming lab.

 In this course, learn and experience intermediate and advanced techniques that systems and applications programmers can use to write new code securely, as well as to find and mitigate vulnerabilities in existing code.
-In addition to covering threats to legacy code, we focus on discussing tools and techniques that can be used to secure large amounts of legacy code.
+In addition to covering these threats, we discuss various tools and techniques that can be used to secure large amounts of legacy code.
 Our course will demonstrate how to use off-the-shelf tools to secure an existing, large enterprise application.

 You Will Learn

-- Control Hijacking Attacks
+- Control Hijacking Attacks and Defenses

-- Writing Secure Code Tools
+- Tools for Writing Code Securely

-We recommend you have the equivalent of a BS in Computer Science and a background in security.
+We recommend you have the equivalent of a BS in Computer Science and/or a background in security.